robotsinside/laravel-deletable/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/robotsinside/laravel-deletable.svg?style=flat-square)](https://packagist.org/packages/robotsinside/laravel-deletable)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This package can be used to gracefully handle the deletion of Eloquent models which are related to other models through `HasMany`, `BelongsToMany` or `MorphMany` relationships.
+This package can be used to gracefully handle the deletion of Eloquent models which are related to other models through `HasOne`, `HasMany`, `BelongsTo`, `BelongsToMany` or `Morph*` relationships.

 It provides a number of helpful additions: